tammynpm/tammynpm.github.io/content/ctf/osu-forensics.md

 ![](/ctf/image-1.png)

-The asterisk `*` indicates a deleted file.
-The next step is to get the inode number next to it.
-It is `8202` for the deleted file `sahuang - secret map.osz` in this case.

-[`icat`](https://www.sleuthkit.org/sleuthkit/man/icat.html) outputs the contents of a file given an inode number.
-We will use this to retrieves the deleted file.
+The `r/r` values show the file type.
+The first `r` (regular file) is the type as saved in the file's file name structure and the second 'r' is the type as saved in the file's metadata structure.

+The number part of the entry shows the Metadata Address associated with this name.

+The asterisk `*` between the file type and the metadata address indicates a deleted file.

+    > Little Note about the numbering of TSK: this is exFAT file system (using fsstat command), which doesn't use inode number in Unix style, so TSK calculates these numbers as logical directory entry indices inside the root directory cluster chain.

+So we see the deleted file.
+Maybe we should extract it?
+We can do this using the [icat](https://www.sleuthkit.org/sleuthkit/man/icat.html) command in TSK.

 `icat SanDisk.E01 -o 8202 > recovered.osz`